qgy123/CVRBilibiliVideoResolver/README.md

 ### CVRBilibiliVideoResolver:

-- bilibili video link resolver Mod for Chillout VR.
+- A bilibili video link resolver Mod for Chillout VR.
+Add ability to resolve video link from bilibili.com

 ---